-(1) If, during an inspection conducted under this section, an officer or employee making the inspection has reason to believe that a food product is unsafe for human consumption, or adulterated or misbranded, such officer or employee may order the food product segregated, impounded, and if objection is not made within 48 hours, condemned.
+(a) If, during an inspection conducted under this section, an officer or employee making the inspection has reason to believe that a food product is unsafe for human consumption, or adulterated or misbranded, such officer or employee may order the food product segregated, impounded, and if objection is not made within 48 hours, condemned.
 If objection is made, such food products that are in perishable form may be processed to the extent necessary to prevent spoilage, and a hearing shall be commenced expeditiously.

-- (2) If the Secretary determines that, through re-labeling or other action, such food products can be brought into compliance with this Act, the food may be released following a determination by the Secretary that such relabeling or other action as specified by the - Secretary has been performed. - (3) Any food product condemned without objection, or after hearing and judicial review, shall be destroyed under supervision of the Secretary. - (d) Official Mark- The Secretary shall prescribe by regulation the conditions under which any food product shall display an official mark, when needed to facilitate exports, that signifies that the food product has been processed in accordance with standards approved by the Secretary.
-Such a mark may be subject to a fee. - (e) Maintenance of Records- Each facility or person registered under this section shall maintain and make available for inspection by the Secretary such records as the Secretary may prescribe.
+- (b) if the Secretary determines that, through relabeling or other action, such food products can be brought into compliance with this Act, the food may be released following a determination by the Secretary that such relabeling or other action as specified by the Secretary has been performed. - (c) Any food product condemned without objection, or after hearing and judicial review, shall be destroyed under supervision of the Secretary. - (4) OFFICIAL MARK-The Secretary shall prescribe by regulation the conditions under which any food product shall display an official mark, when needed to facilitate exports, that signifies that the food product has been processed in accordance with standards approved by the Secretary.
+Such a mark may be subject to a fee. - (5) MAINTENANCE OF RECORDS-Each facility or person registered under this section shall maintain and make a vailable for inspection by the Secretary such records as the Secretary may prescribe.
 Such records shall be maintained for a reasonable period of time as determined by the Secretary.
-The records shall include, but are not limited to, information concerning- - (1) the origin, receipt, delivery, sale, movement, holding, and disposition of food products or ingredients; the identity and amount of ingredients used in the food; the processing of the food, the results of laboratory, sanitation, or other quality control tests performed on the food or in the facility; consumer complaints concerning the food or its packaging; and - (2) other matters reasonably related to whether food products may be unsafe for human consumption, or adulterated or misbranded.
+The records shall include, but are not limited to, information concerning- - (a) the origin, receipt, delivery, sale, movement, holding, and disposition of food products or ingredients; the identity and amount of ingredients used in the food; the processing of the food; the results of laboratory, sanitation, or other quality control tests performed on the-food or in the facility; consumer complaints concerning the food or its packaging; and - (b) other matters reasonably related to whether food products may be unsafe for human consumption, or adulterated or misbranded.

-SEC.
-7. Tolerances for contaminants in food. -

-(A) Tolerances- The Secretary shall establish tolerances limiting the quantity of contaminants, that, when found in food products, may render such products unsafe for human consumption.
+SECTION 7.
+Tolerance for Contaminants in Food. - (1) TOLERANCES-The Secretary shall establish tolerances limiting the quantity of contaminants that, when found in food products, may render such products unsafe for human consumption.
 Contaminants include but are not limited to bacteria, chemical contaminants, natural toxins, viruses and parasites that when found on or in food can cause human illness.
 Such tolerances may include indicators (including indicator organisms) from which it may reasonably be inferred that a contaminant is present in a food product.
-In developing a tolerance, the Secretary shall take into account the extent to which consumers may be exposed to such contaminant from sources other than food, and the extent to which such contaminant can be avoided or minimized in the commercial handling and processing of such food.
+In developing a tolerance, the Secretary shall take into account the extent to which consumers may be exposed to such contaminant form sources other than food, and the extent to which such contaminant can be avoided or minimized in the commercial handling and processing of such food.

-(B) Regulations -
+(2) REGULATIONS-